OpenNWP/L-GAME/README.md

 * uses a hybrid of finite volume and finite difference methods
 * time stepping: two-time-level Runge-Kutta scheme, modified into a HEVI (horizontally explicit, vertically implicit) and forward-backward scheme for stability, horizontal pressure gradient extrapolated and kept constant
 * radiation: coupled to [RTE+RRTMGP](https://github.com/earth-system-radiation/rte-rrtmgp)
-* uses the Poisson bracket formulation by Gassmann and Herzog (2008) and Gassmann (2013)
+* uses the Poisson bracket  by Gassmann and Herzog (2008) and Gassmann (2013)
 * assigns individual mass densities to all tracers and calculates interactions using the [atmostracers](https://github.com/OpenNWP/atmostracers) library

-RFPET is meant to be applied at resolutions finer than 7 km.
+L-GAME is meant to be applied at resolutions finer than 7 km.
 The default configuration is a 800 m resolution implementation nested into ICON-D2.
 Other nesting options are of course possible but require more work.

 ## Installation